sjlu/sjlu.github.io/projects/music/index.md

 Most of my enthusiasm for programming grew from this application as I had to adapt as the application evolved.
-One of the first things I learned was scaling infrastructure to withstand the unexpected growth rate that the application incured during a time were Amazon's web services did not exist.
+One of the first things I learned was scaling infrastructure to withstand the unexpected growth rate that the application incured during a time where Amazon's web services did not exist.

 Afterwards, I had to obtain some help building features and maintain the application, so I grabbed